mati3230/segmentation/README.md

 | Angle Threshold | Threshold for the angle resulting from the dot product of the normal of the seed point and a region candidate point.
 Candidate point with a lower angle than this threshold will be added to the region. | [10°, 67,5°] |
 | Curvature Threshold | If the curvature of a point in the region is smaller than this threshold, it will be considered as seed point. | [0.025, 0.3] |

-All action parameters are of type float.
+All action parameters are of float type.
 For each parameter, the environment expects values with a range of [-1,1].
-This values will be mapped ranges that are specified in the table above.
+This values will be mapped to the original ranges that are specified in the table above.
+Example: Given a point cloud that has spatial points (x, y, z) in the range (+-3, +-2, +-1) and an action (1, -1, 1, 1, -1 , 1).
+The corresponding input for segmentation which is calculated by the environment would be (3, -2, 1, 30, 10°, 0.3).
 Currently, the state of the environment is a point cloud or a voxel grid which can be specified in the Parameters section with the option *point_mode*.

 ## Requirements